| Having

 The students and teacher will then know exactly which desktop computer

 has the synchronized files.
+Students are

 responsible for synching their own device, not the busy teacher.